chrisgrieser/quadro-example-vault/README.md

 > [!TIP]
 > You might want to rename this vault, so it is not titled `quadro-example-vault` anymore.
 To do so, click the small vault icon at the bottom left, close this window, right-click `quadro-example-vault` and select `Rename Vault…`.
 After that, double-click your newly named vault to re-open it.

-## Download Webpages
-To directly download webpages into your this vault, you need the [MarkDownload](https://chrome.google.com/webstore/detail/pcmpcfapbekmbjjkdalcgopdkipoggdi) Browser extension.
-In the settings for MarkDownload, you need to enable Obsidian integration, and the name of this vault, and you are all set.
-(The *Advanced URI Plugin*, which is also required by *MarkDownload*, is already pre-installed in this example vault.)

-You can also import the example settings used to download the *Verge* articles found in this vault: [MarkDownload example settings](./Extras/MarkDownload-example-settings.json).
-(Just remember to change the vault name in the settings, if you change the name of this vault.)